 To claim a deduction for work-related expenses:

-- you must have a record to prove you paid for it
+- you must have a record to prove it (usually a receipt)

-Vehicle and travel expenses — If you use your car for work or work in different locations, then you may be able to claim a deduction.
-This does not normally include the cost of travel between work and home.
+Car and travel expenses — If you use your car for work, then you may be able to claim a deduction.
+This does not include the normal cost of travel between work and home.

 Clothing, laundry and dry-cleaning expenses — To claim the cost of a work uniform, it needs to be unique and distinctive.
-For example it contains your employer's logo, or is specific to your occupation, like chef's pants or coloured safety vests.
+For example it contains your employer's logo.
+You may also be able to claim a deduction for occupation specific clothing, like chef's chequered pants or protective ('hi-vis') clothing that is required to meet safety standards.

-Self-education expenses — If the study relates to your current job, you can claim expenses like course fees, student union fees, textbooks, stationery, internet, home office expenses, professional journals and some travel.
+Self-education expenses — If the study relates to your current job, you can claim expenses like course fees, student union fees, textbooks, stationery, internet, home office expenses and professional journals.

-The ATO have created occupation and industry guides to help you work out your work-related deductions.
+The ATO have created occupation and industry guides to help you work out what you can and can't claim.

 You may be able to claim the cost of earning interest, dividends or other investment income.